wp-plugins/whereabouts/readme.txt

 == Frequently Asked Questions ==

+= Why am I not getting any results when I use my browser's geolocation api? =

+Usually it is a privacy issue: Make sure your browser and your website are allowed to use the location functionality of your device (eg. your smartphone).
+In general these settings are found in your device's privacy or location settings.

 = Upgrade from version 0.3.0 =

 When you upgrade from 0.3.0 to a newer version, you have to (re) enter you location and (re) add the Whereabouts widget.